XanaduAI/strawberryfields/doc/introduction/tutorials.rst

     We are currently making some huge changes to the TensorFlow backend of Strawberry Fields, including upcoming TensorFlow 2.0 support.
-As a result, this tutorial currently is unavailable.
+As a result, the tutorials in this section are currently not supported.
 Please bear with us as we finish off the work on our new TensorFlow backend!

 .. customgalleryitem::